wingify/wingify.github.io/_posts/2013-06-17-jquery-promises-with-postmessage.markdown

 author: Himanshu Kapoor
 ---

-Visual Website Optimizer’s Editor component loads a website for editing using a proxy tunnel.
+Visual Website Optimizer's Editor component loads a website for editing using a proxy tunnel.
 It put a big restriction on what kind of websites could be loaded in it.
 Websites behind a firewall, the ones on a local network, or behind HTTP authentication could not be loaded using the tunnel.
 Other than those, even if the website did load in the editor, chances were that it could break on the frontend due to issues with JavaScript or AJAX communication.

-You’d ask: why is there a proxy in the first place?
+You'd ask: why is there a proxy in the first place?
 Because, if a page contains an iframe on another domain, it cannot access its properties or functions.
 It is a security feature that browser vendors offer users to protect their privacy.